Filthy Thirteen

 The Filthy Thirteen was the name given to the 1st Demolition Section of the Regimental Headquarters Company of the 506th Parachute Infantry Regiment, 101st Airborne Division, of the United States Army, which fought in the European campaign in World War II.
-This unit was the inspiration for the 1965 book and 1967 film The Dirty Dozen.
+This unit was the inspiration for the 1965 E. M. Nathanson novel and 1967 film The Dirty Dozen.

 History

-The 1st Demolition Section was assigned and trained as demolition saboteurs to destroy enemy targets behind the lines.
-Inspired by Sergeant Jake McNiece, the unit had a tremendous mission focus but their disregard for aspects of military discipline that did not contribute to the mission became the bane of their officers.
+The 1st Demolition Section was assigned and trained as demolition saboteurs to destroy enemy targets behind enemy lines.
+Inspired by Sergeant Jake McNiece, the unit had a tremendous mission focus, but their disregard for aspects of military discipline that did not contribute to the mission became the bane of their officers.
 The 13-man unit acquired the nickname the Filthy Thirteen while living in Nissen huts in England, refusing to bathe during the week in order to use their water ration for cooking game poached from the neighboring manor.
 Photos of the men wearing Native American–style "mohawks" and applying war paint to one another excited the public's interest in this unit.
 The inspiration for this came from McNiece, who was part Choctaw.

 During the Normandy Invasion of Europe in June 1944, the group was airdropped with the 3rd Battalion, 506th Parachute Infantry Regiment by aircraft of the 440th Troop Carrier Group of the United States Army Air Forces.
 They were ordered to secure or destroy the bridges over the Douve River.
 Half were killed, wounded, or captured on the jump, but the rest, led by McNiece, accomplished their mission.
 Most of the 3rd Battalion leadership had been killed on the jump, so without any contact with the 3rd Battalion, senior officers assumed the battalion had failed its mission and ordered the Air Force to bomb the bridges.
 The Filthy Thirteen also helped capture Carentan.

 During Operation Market Garden, the Demolition Platoon was assigned to defend the three bridges over the Dommel River in Eindhoven, the Netherlands.
 German bombing of the city killed or wounded half the demolitions men in the platoon, and McNiece was promoted to platoon sergeant of what was left.
 Jack Womer took his place as section sergeant.
 For the rest of the campaign, the demolitions men secured the regimental command post or protected wire-laying details.
 On one occasion, the survivors of the Demolitions Platoon were assigned as a rifle squad to an understrength company.